 Growing marijuana indoors makes it easy to control nearly every variable that a grower could face.
 Here are a few specific reasons why indoor plants are best suited for defoliation:

-|Space: Space is always a premium when growing indoors.
+Space is always a premium when growing indoors.
 Outdoors, you can let your plants get bushy and spacious, but inside they can quickly become cramped.
-Defoliation and pruning let you control the shape and size of your plant, helping you optimize your plants’ exposure to light and airflow.|

 Which plants are good candidates for defoliation?